anthonyfdunphy/project-python-pp3/README.md

 * I used Heroku to deploy the live version.
 * I used GitHub which allowed me to store my repository.
 * My primary IDE was Gitpod which I used for creating and programming as I had unlimited hours through the Code Institute.

+## Deployment

+The project has been deployed to Heroku and can be found [here](https://snakegamead.herokuapp.com/)

+The Project repository (repo) is at https://github.com/davewatters/pwnytrap-ci-pp3

+Note: The project repo was initially generated from the Code Institute Python Essentials template

+Deployment of the site to Heroku was done as follows:

+* Login to your Heroku account
+* Create a New App
+* Select the 'Settings' tab first
+* Click on 'Reveal Config Vars'
+* Add config vars in the KEY/VALUE pair data section
+* Select 'Add Buildpack' - add Python and NodeJS
+* Select the 'Deploy' tab
+* For the Deplyoment Method select GitHub
+* Connect to GitHub repo by entering YOUR-REPO-NAME, then Connect
+* A message will confirm that your app was successfuly deployed
+* Test that the site has successfully gone live by clicking on the 'View' button
+* Your app can now be accessed via any browser at: https://YOUR-APP-NAME.heroku.com

 ## Validator Testing